 Sound design isn't decoration — it's part of the message.
 Music, sound effects, and voice tone set the mood, build rhythm, and guide emotion.

+Keep music in the background — it should support, not compete.
 Use SFX sparingly and with purpose.
 A single door slam says more than a wall of noise.
-Always match the tone of voice to intent — warm for empathy and sharp for action.
+Always match the tone of voice to intent — warm for empathy, sharp for action.
 Clarity comes first.

 Don't confuse your listener — tell them exactly what to do next.

+The message must match your goal and audience.
 Repeat key details: brand name, phone number, or URL.
 Say them twice if needed.
-In audio, repetition isn’t redundant — it’s reinforcement.
+In audio, repetition isn't redundant — it's reinforcement.
 Your CTA is the exit ramp.
 Make sure it's well-lit.

 If possible, have a colleague or voice actor do a dry read.
 Fresh ears will spot awkward phrasing, pacing hiccups, or buried CTAs you might miss.
 Treat feedback seriously.
 Tighten what drags.
 Sharpen what feels soft.
-The best radio ads aren’t just written — they’re tested, trimmed, and tuned.
+The strongest radio ads aren't just written — they're tested, trimmed, and tuned.

-Doing the maths, that gives you roughly:
+That gives you roughly:

 - 40 words for a 15-second ad

-- 75 words for 30 seconds
+- 75 words for a 30-second ad

-- 150 words for 60 seconds
+- 150 words for a 60-second ad

 Don't cram.
 Overloading a script forces rushed delivery and kills clarity.
 Aim for space between thoughts so the message can breathe — and stick.